by John Early

 Source: BohoChic.com

-The trend of wearing malas might be ‘new’ to westerners but actually date back thousands of years.
+The trend of wearing malas might be ‘new’ to westerners but actually dates back thousands of years.
 The history of prayer beads is believed to have originated in India around the 8th century B.C.E.
-The majority of today’s religions also use beaded necklaces to help meditate and recite prayers (mala, Rosary, Subha, etc).
-The English word bead even comes from the Anglo-Saxon words bede and biddenwhich mean ‘prayer’ and ‘to pray’.
+The majority of today’s religions also use beaded necklaces to help meditate and recite prayers (mala, Rosary, Subha, etc.).
+The English word bead even comes from the Anglo-Saxon words bede and bidden which mean ‘prayer’ and ‘to pray’.
 So there’s definitely nothing new about malas in the global world of fashion!

-The 109th bead that hangs at the bottom of a mala is called either the sumeru, bindu, stupa or guru bead (which often symbolizes the guru from who the student received the mala or mantra, paying homage to the student-guru relationship).
-It is never counted among the repetitions but used as a marker for as a start and end for a cycle.
+The 109th bead that hangs at the bottom of a mala is called either the sumeru, bindu, stupa, or guru bead (which often symbolizes the guru from whom the student received the mala or mantra, paying homage to the student-guru relationship).
+It is never counted among the repetitions but is used as a marker for the start and end of a cycle.

 The Best Explanations for Why a Mala Necklace Has 108 Beads

 So why 108 repetitions?
 This is a question with hundreds of answers.
-The number 108 has limitless meanings across various philosophical, scientific and religious beliefs.
-Some of the most interesting are:
+The number 108 has limitless meanings across various philosophical, scientific, and religious beliefs.
+Some of the most intriguing are:

 Sanskrit alphabet: There are 54 letters in the Sanskrit alphabet.
-Each has masculine and feminine, Shiva and Shakti.
+Each has a masculine and feminine Shiva and Shakti.
 So, 54 times 2 is 108.

 Sun and Earth: The diameter of the Sun is 108 times the diameter of the Earth.
 The distance from the Sun to the Earth is 108 times the diameter of the Sun.